Self-harm among teens is on the rise–here’s why

 “The goal of DBT is to help clients identify what triggers their feelings of self-harm and to help them learn coping skills to feel better without harming themselves,” Kress says.
 “By changing the way they think or respond to a situation, they can change the way they feel and prevent relapses later in life.”

-Don’t overlook the root cause of self-harm
+Don’t overlook the underlying cause of self-harm

 “Cutting is a symptom, not the primary issue causing them to engage in self-harm,” Kress says.
 “Just treating the cutting is like putting a bandage on the problem.
-It’s important to also determine what’s going on below the surface, and whether a person is also suffering from anxiety, depression, bipolar disorder or an eating disorder.”
+It’s important to also determine what’s going on below the surface, and whether a person is also suffering from anxiety, depression, bipolar disorder, or an eating disorder.”

 Boost endorphins to help with recovery

-Kress says that emphasizing healthy behaviors including eating well, getting enough sleep and engaging in regular exercise can help to deter the urge to engage in self-harm and prevent relapses.
+Kress says that emphasizing healthy behaviors, including eating well, getting enough sleep, and engaging in regular exercise, can help to deter the urge to engage in self-harm and prevent relapses.

 Be aware of relapses

-Without therapy, teens who self-harm are at a higher risk of suicide, and may become adults who use self-injury as a coping mechanism, says Petra Steinbuchel, MD, medical director for Mental Health and Child Development at UCSF Benioff Children’s Hospital in Oakland, California.
+Without therapy, teens who self-harm are at a higher risk of suicide and may become adults who use self-injury as a coping mechanism, says Petra Steinbuchel, MD, medical director for Mental Health and Child Development at UCSF Benioff Children’s Hospital in Oakland, California.

 “Scars on their body can lead to guilt and retrigger the issues that led to them cutting in the first place,” she says.
 “It’s important for people with NSSIs to learn how to ask for what they need so they don’t resort to cutting.”